Product Module

 Questions Teams Ask About Simulations & Sessions

-Can follow-up items be assigned across teams?
+Can follow-up items be assigned across teams with deadline tracking?

-How do we show improvement over time?
+How do we demonstrate readiness improvement to insurers over multiple quarters?

 Share one tabletop scenario or session outline.
 We will show how Aurora captures participation, findings, and follow-through.